Skip to Content

 RMS Queen Mary in Long Beach Photo: David Jones

-The Queen Mary has 3 obvious funnels on her top deck.
-The Titanic looks as though she had 4 but in reality one of these is fake.
+The Queen Mary has three obvious funnels on her top deck.
+The Titanic looks as though she had four, but in reality, one of those was fake.

 Queen Mary vs Titanic – Ship Ownership

-Cunard owned 62% of the company and White Star Line 38%.
-Cunard bought out White Star Line in 1949 creating the Cunard brand that we know and love today.
+Cunard owned 62% of the company, and White Star Line 38%.
+In 1949, Cunard bought out White Star Line, creating the Cunard brand that we know and love today.

 Is The Queen Mary The Sister Ship to The Titanic?